doombubbles/bg3-mods/README.md

   - Psychic damage resistance, add Proficiency to Psychic damage
   - Dealing spell damage inflicts 1 turn of Mental Fatigue on the target
   - Can cast Dissonant Whispers and Phantasmal Killer per Short Rest
+- Kereska Buffs no longer go away when you're polymorphed like with Shapechanger

 ## Item Upgrading